-The first situation is quite straightforward; you are moving to a new office space.
 When starting fresh in a new office, it only makes sense to take the opportunity to upgrade your telephony capabilities at the same time.
 Since you are starting with a blank slate in the new space the cost to remove an old system is eliminated, and the cost to move to a new system is the lowest it will ever be.

-Finally, upgrading your phone system might be an excellent decision for your business if you are interested in reducing your monthly phone bill.
+Upgrading your phone system might be an excellent decision for your business if you are interested in reducing your monthly phone bill.
 After switching from a traditional phone system to a phone system using SIP lines, our customers save upwards of 30 percent, on average.

 Upgrading your phone system is a big decision; for many small businesses, your phone is your direct line to your customers (and potential customers).
 If your phone isn’t working, neither is your business… so if it isn’t broken, don’t try to fix it, right?